 Leopards have been known to not kill baby antelopes instantly, so that the calls for help might attract the mother, allowing the leopard to take both as a meal.

-The leopard spent the next forty-five minutes playing with the baby Duiker, chasing it around and all the while, the mother Duiker was running around about fifty metres from the youngster, but never getting too close to become prey for the leopard!
+The leopard spent the next forty-five minutes playing with the baby Duiker, chasing it around, and all the while, the mother Duiker was running around about fifty meters from the youngster, but never getting too close enough to become prey for the leopard!

 In the end though, after the leopard had tried her best to lure the mother duiker in, to no avail, she gave up, killed the duiker, and proceeded to eat it!

 “It was absolutely amazing to watch,” Nic states.
 “But heart-breaking to hear the Duiker calling and trying to get away!
 Definitely, one of the most amazing sightings to ever witness!”